Oil3/iCode-iCoder/README.md

 Introducing iCode iCoder, the premier AI assistant designed for MacOS.
 iCode and iCoder is designed for power-users seeking unparalleled efficiency and reliability in their coding environment.
 Melds with established workflows with a native and natural interface coded in pure Swift -with minimal, standard, Objective-C functions.
-iCode iCoder strictly follows Apple's guidelines and recommended practices for a seamless and secure experience with no external libraries nor frameworks, requires no privilege, is free of javascript.
+iCode iCoder strictly follows Apple's guidelines and recommended practices for a seamless and secure experience with no external libraries nor frameworks, requires no privilege, and is free of javascript.

 ## Core Features